ScilifelabDataCentre/genome-portal/hugo/content/faqs/_index.md

 #### About the genome browser

 {{< faq_block title="Why is JBrowse the genome browser used in the Genome Portal?" >}}
-We chose JBrowse for several reasons.
-It is a robust genome browser with powerful features for visualizing genomic data.
+We chose JBrowse 2 for several reasons.
+It is a robust, open-source genome browser with powerful features for visualizing genomic data.
 It receives active maintenance and support from both system developers and the research community.
-Additionally, it is highly customizable and allows for the creation of new view types via a plugin system, making it more than a genome browser—it serves as a versatile platform for development
+Additionally, it is highly customizable and allows for the creation of new view types via a plugin system, making it more than a genome browser — it serves as a versatile platform for development.
 {{< /faq_block >}}

 {{< faq_block title="Is it possible to customise how data tracks are displayed on the genome browser?" >}}